 - First, when calculating glycemic index values there is both interindividual variability (testing the same food item on different people) and intraindividual variability (replicating the test in the same individual), with one study showing coefficients of variation of 17.8% (interindividual) and 42.8% (intraindividual) when testing white bread in triplicate relative to glucose.(Vega-López, 2007)

 - Second, while the glycemic index technically should be tested in the morning after an overnight fast, when eating throughout the day prior meals can impact and hence alter glycemic responses of the current meal being consumed.(Ando, 2018)

 - Third, based on other real world conditions (as opposed to lab-testing conditions) and interindividual variability, specific meals may generate improved glycemic responses in some individuals while the same meals may generate worsened glycemic responses in others.(Zeevi, 2015)

-For these reasons, it is not very surprising that the totality of evidence does not indicate significant health implications of the glycemic index or glycemic load, with large systematic reviews and meta-analyses indicating no overly significant impact on body weight, diabetes, cardiovascular disease, cancer, or all-cause mortality.(Vega-López, 2018; Turati, 2019; Reynolds, 2019)
+For these reasons, it is not very surprising that the totality of evidence does not indicate significant health implications of the glycemic index or glycemic load, with large systematic reviews and meta-analyses indicating at most a mild impact on body weight, diabetes, cardiovascular disease, cancer, or all-cause mortality.(Vega-López, 2018; Turati, 2019; Reynolds, 2019; Gaesser, 2021)

-As we have now discussed the three primary macronutrients, in the next two lessons we will discuss fiber and alcohol.
+As I have now discussed the three primary macronutrients, in the next two lessons I will discuss fiber and alcohol.

 - Ahmad SY, Friel JK, Mackay DS.
 Effect of sucralose and aspartame on glucose metabolism and gut hormones.
 Nutr Rev. 2020 Sep 1;78(9):725-746. doi: 10.1093/nutrit/nuz099.
 PMID: 32065635.